 At year-end the Group ended its operations in Germany, in line with the new business development and profitability strategy adopted in 2020.
 Under an agreement with public transport authorities in North Rhine-Westphalia, the four rail networks previously run by Keolis in Germany have been operated by a new shareholder since 1 January 2022.

-Business development : Keolis won iconic contracts and successfully deployed networks services in france and on international markets
+Business developement : Keolis won iconic contracts and successfully deployed networks services in France and on international markets

 In France, calls for tender came at a brisk pace in 2021, due in part to market liberalisation in the Paris Region.